art-institute-of-chicago/aic-mobile-ios/README.md

 ### Featured Exhibitions

-This data feed is being recycled from AIC's website.
+This data feed is being recycled from the Art Institute of Chicago's website.
 It provides a list of current exhibitions, cross-referencing gallery and floor locations from the App Data file.
 Here is the annotated data structure:

 ```javascript
 [